-In continuing the Toronto Iyengar yoga tradition, Yoga Toronto 196 is building a strong community presence in a virtual space, with the intention to add a new physical space in the future.
+In continuing the Toronto Iyengar yoga tradition, Yoga Toronto 196 has been building a strong community presence in a virtual space.
+We are now beginning a gradual transition to a new physical space.

 At YogaToronto196, we bring B.K.S.
 Iyengar's unique approach to teaching and practising — one that is focused on self-inspiration and which embodies the physical, spiritual, and emotional aspects of wellbeing.
 Let us show you the way to your best self.

 Firstly it’s a style that is safe for everyone to practise, regardless of state of health or age.

 Its teachers are all rigorously trained for at least three years before certification.
 Thereafter, their accreditation can only be maintained by continuing practice and training.

 Besides being an art and a philosophy, Iyengar yoga is also a science.
 It promotes mindfulness and is therefore an holistic approach to health.
 It can touch all aspects of a person – physical, mental, emotional and spiritual.

 The lineage of Iyengar Yoga is traced to the sage Vyassa and the Yoga Sutras of Patanjali.
 This method of studying yoga is named after the Guru Sri B.K.S.
 Iyengar.
 It has been embraced by thousands of yoga practitioners worldwide.
 Students of this method can start at any age and can continue to practise into their 90's.